 School Gardens in the Greater Seattle Area.

 We have approximately 45 school garden projects in the Greater Seattle Area.
 To see if your school has a garden, check out this fantastic interactive map from the Edible Schoolyard Project.
 If you are interested in starting a school garden in your neighborhood, Slow Food has curriculum, resources and funding to help you with this important program.
 Please email us at firstname.lastname@example.org.

 School Garden Curriculum.

-Slow Food USA is currently developing our Good, Clean and Fair School Garden curriculum.
+Slow Food USA has developed excellent school garden curriculum for both Good Food and Clean Food.
+They are currently working on the third piece, Fair Food.
 To download the free curriculum or purchase a hard copy, click here.